We’re working to ensure that people can still practice their religious beliefs without discriminating against LGBTIQA+ people.

 In 2017, shortly after the Australian Marriage Law Postal Survey that allowed same-sex couples to marry, the Commonwealth government established an Expert Panel to examine whether Australian law adequately protects the human right to freedom of religion.
 SARAA made a submission to the panel arguing that:

-- Religious people and expression of religion is not under attack, LGBTIQ+ community is.
+- Religious people and expression of religion is not under attack, LGBTIQA+ community is.

 - Religious freedom is already protected

 - The postal survey outcome voted for fairness not more discrimination

 In 2019, the Commonwealth government released the draft Religious Discrimination Bill 2019 (Cth) in response to the Expert Panel’s recommendations.
 SARAA made a submission opposing the Bill arguing that it:

 - provides a license to discriminate in the name of religious beliefs

 - jeopardises access to healthcare for LGBTIQ people and others

 - Lacks definitions and clarity around reasonableness tests

 - creates a Religious Freedoms Commissioner which is not required